nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

 #### End-to-end testing

 Unlike unit testing, which focuses on individual modules and classes, end-to-end (e2e) testing covers the interaction of classes and modules at a more aggregate level -- closer to the kind of interaction that end-users will have with the production system.
-As an application grows, it becomes hard to manually test the end-to-end behavior of each API endpoint.
+As an application grows, it becomes hard to manually test end-to-end behavior of each API endpoint.
 Automated end-to-end tests help us ensure that the overall behavior of the system is correct and meets project requirements.
 To perform e2e tests we use a similar configuration to the one we just covered in **unit testing**.
 In addition, Nest makes it easy to use the [Supertest](https://github.com/visionmedia/supertest) library to simulate HTTP requests.

 ```typescript
 @@filename(cats.e2e-spec)